MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

    - Potential Collaboration: Work with ISOC to promote policies and technologies within MyLife that protect user privacy and digital rights, ensuring an open and secure platform.

 8. Access Now
-   - Overview: An organization that defends and extends the digital rights of users at risk around the world.
+   - Overview: An organization that defends and extends the digital rights of members at risk around the world.
-   - Potential Collaboration: Integrate Access Now’s digital security tools and resources into MyLife to enhance the protection of users' digital rights and privacy.
+   - Potential Collaboration: Integrate Access Now’s digital security tools and resources into MyLife to enhance the protection of members' digital rights and privacy.

 9. Article 19
    - Overview: A nonprofit organization that works to protect and promote freedom of expression and information.